Robert Frost Stone House Museum: Property and museum

 The museum is located at 121 Historic Route 7A, Shaftsbury, Vermont.
-The Dutch Colonial style house was built in the 1760s and was constructed with local stone and timber.
-The property was originally 80 acres and included a large apple orchard.
+The Dutch Colonial style house was built in 1769 and was constructed with local stone and timber.
 The historic site now consists of seven acres, tumbled stone walls, two barns, and a few surviving apple trees.
-The house was in disrepair when acquired by the non-profit organization, Friends of Robert Frost, in 2002.
-The group restored the house and grounds, opened the property to the public and managed the site for 15 years.
-Bennington College was gifted the property in 2017.
+The house was in disrepair when acquired by the Friends of Robert Frost in 2002.
+The organization restored the house and grounds, opened the property to the public and managed the site for 15 years.
+In 2017, ownership was transferred to Bennington College.

-The house is situated near Bennington College campus, and is a few miles from Frost's grave at the Old First Church cemetery in Old Bennington.
-The college has held classes, readings, workshops and outdoor events at the museum.
-“This was a very important property for him and an important time in his life,” according to Megan Mayhew Bergman, director of the Robert Frost Stone House Museum at Bennington College.
-"He hit his prime as a poet here".